 PEER has been a guest performance at various festivals in Norway, France, Sweden, Denmark, Netherlands, Belgium and Burkina Faso.
 Performed in Norwegian, English and in a mix of Norwegian-French and Norwegian-Dutch.

-The show can be played both indoors and outdoors.
+The show can be played both in- and outdoors.